tcrammond/heroku-buildpack-yo-angular/README.md

 ```js
 grunt.registerTask('heroku', ['build']);
 ```
 This is the task that will be run by heroku on the heroku server.
-I have just included the `build` task here (referring to the standard `build` task created by the `yo angular`) but you could add the `newer:jshint` and the `test` task too, like in the default `Gruntfile`s `default` task.
+I have just included the `build` task here (referring to the standard `build` task created by the `yo angular`) but you could add the `newer:jshint` and the `test` task too.

 You can also set the environment variable `NODE_ENV` on your heroku server if you want the buildpack to call a `heroku:$NODE_ENV` task.
 In that case, here is how the task will look like in your `Gruntfile`: